Undergraduate Transfer Credit Evaluation

 Credit By Examination

 The CLEP consists of standardized examinations and is supplemented by a related testing program called DANTES; a limited number of CLEP subject examinations may be taken to gain credit for certain NJIT courses.
 The courses for which CLEP examinations are accepted are mostly freshman level.
-Information about CLEP is available in the Counseling Center located in room 205 Campbell Hall; interested students can call the Center at (973) 596-3414.
+Information about CLEP for NJIT is available on the CLEP website.
+Local testing centers can be found on the CLEP Test Center Search page.

 For students interested in gaining credit for more advanced (upper division) courses, most of our academic departments offer a limited number of exams in their academic area.
 Interested students should contact the individual departments and learn about the availability of tests and procedures for being tested.
 Once the academic department has approved a request for a departmental examination, the student may be referred to the Counseling Center to complete forms.